 Robot vacuum cleaners continue to be a hot item, and new models are hitting the market faster than ever.
 One popular brand that continues to stand out for its excellent performance and overall reliability is iRobot.

-There are currently several iRobot Roomba vacuum cleaning robots to choose from, including the latest 980 (review here) However, you might not want or need the most expensive vacuum that iRobot has to offer.
+There are currently several iRobot Roomba vacuum cleaning robots to choose from, including the latest 980 (link to review) However, you might not want or need the most expensive vacuum that iRobot has to offer.
 If this is the case, the company has several other worthy models to consider.

 Let’s take a closer look at what each robot vacuum cleaner can bring to your home.